 It was liberating to cleanse my home, both literally and figuratively.
 Purging not only rids your space of unnecessary clutter but your mind, too.
 The exercise itself comes with a new perspective on shopping.
 Online shopping in particular, with their dash buttons and voice assistants, makes it too easy to blindly click and purchase.
 Now that I’ve rid myself of things I no longer need, I find myself rethinking my wish list and considering what I bring into my space (and if I really need it).
 The process also has me thinking about items I’ve saved to my shopping cart and most importantly, if the group will be able to provide them instead.

-The best part of participating in the Buy Nothing project is the giving and receiving benefits of belonging to a community; that alone has been the greatest gift of all.
+The best part of participating in the Buy Nothing project is the giving and receiving benefits of belonging to the larger community.